anushapawar456/VIBIN-App/README.md

 PROBLEM STATEMENT
 MUSIC RECOMMENDATION SYSTEM
 Objective:
 The objective of this competition is to design and implement Music Player.
-Participants areexpected to apply data structures and algorithms to implement below tasks for design and implementation of music player.
+Participants are expected to apply data structures and algorithms to implement below tasks for design and implementation of music player.
-Task:
-participants have to design a music player with the following functionalities:
-1.Add a song to the Music Player.
-2.Play a random song from music player such those same songs are not repeated consecutively.
-3.Play/Pause a particular song.
-4.Skip backward:When the user clicks the skip backward option, it plays the previous song in the playlist.
-5.Skip forward:When the user clicks the skip option, it plays the previous song in the playlist.
-6.Adjust the volume control of music. participants are encouraged to develop below additional functionalities to the Music Player
-system:
-1.Search/sort or Manage songs according to the Generation of songs.
-2. Apply machine learning techniques to create a playlist according to user mood.
-3. Add more features to a song like user listening count which can help us to find user liking.

 OUR SOLUTION
 Our group of 3 have implemented music player with all these features using a TREE data structure that too with Binary Search Tree.This way each node has a name of artist and songs connected down below.Apart from